 Note: During the restart, access to the system monitor is possible using the default settings of the device.
 When an attacker gains physical access to the device, they are able to reset the device settings to its default values using the system monitor.
 After this, the device and log file are accessible using the standard password.
 Take appropriate measures to restrict physical access to the device.
 Otherwise, deactivate access to the system monitor.
-See the Diagnostics > System > Selftest dialog, SysMon1is available checkbox.
+See the Diagnostics > System > Selftest dialog, SysMon1 is available checkbox.

-Button Meaning = Displays a sub menu with the following items.
-Save audit trail file Opens the HTML page in a new web browser window or tab.
+Button Meaning Save audit trail file Opens the HTML page in a new web browser window or tab.
 You can save the HTML page on your PC using the appropriate web bowser command.